ProfessionalsLorin L. Reisner

 - Successfully represented the National Football League in various matters, including a high-profile internal investigation in 2015 and winning an injunction against an ambush marketing campaign that infringed NFL trademarks.
 (National Football League v.
 Coors Brewing Company, et al., 99 Civ.
 4627 (DC), aff’d, 1999 U.S. App.
 Lexis 32547 (2d Cir.
 1999)); and

 - Successfully represented a leading U.S. radio broadcast company in obtaining the dismissal of copyright and other claims arising from a broadcast of the "Howard Stern Show."
 (Personal Publications, Inc. v.
 Sagittarius Broadcasting Corp., 42 U.S.P.Q.
 2d 1089 (S.D.N.Y.
 1996)).

-Mr. Reisner has been recognized as a leader in White Collar Crime & Government Investigations and Media & Entertainment Litigation by Chambers USA: America’s Leading Lawyers for Business.
-He is also recommended by The Legal 500 as one of the nation’s leading White-Collar Defense lawyers.
+Lorin has been recognized as a leader in White Collar Crime & Government Investigations, Securities Regulation: Enforcement, and Media & Entertainment Litigation by Chambers USA: America’s Leading Lawyers for Business.
+He also is recognized by The Legal 500 as one of the nation’s leading White-Collar Defense lawyers.
 Lorin also was named as one of the country’s top enforcement lawyers by Securities Docket in 2020 and prior years.
 In 2019, Law360 named Lorin a White Collar MVP.